diegomarzo/diegomarzo.github.io/_drafts/2020-06-28-your-filename.md

 ---
 ## Networks and CIRD notation

-One of the things, as a developer, that I found when working with AWS and CloudFormation, was that a lot of the knowldge I used to have about a lot of things related with Networking was really really rusty, also basic stuff.
+One of the things, as a developer, that I found when working with AWS and CloudFormation, was that a lot of the knowledge I used to have about a lot of things related with Networking was really really rusty, also basic stuff.

-I need to say that even I feel embarrased to ask my friend, top notch network engineer, because they were so basic!.
+I need to say that even I feel embarrassed to ask my friend, top-notch network engineer because they were so basic!.

-But then you are checking something with a another developer, and one of this topics appear, and you look at each other like... man, do you know what the heck is this?
+But then you are checking something with another developer, and one of these topics appear, and you look at each other like... man, do you know what the heck is this?

-So I'm not ashamed to say that one of this things was the CIDR notation, so I think a pretty basic post can be handy.
+So I'm not ashamed to say that one of these things was the CIDR notation, so I think a pretty basic post can be handy.

 ### IP4 and masking

 Ok, everybody has seen IP4 addresses, they look something like this: 216.58.200.1

-There are 4 blocks of numbers, between 0 and 255, and this is because every block is the decimal representation of a 8 bits = 1 Byte
+There are 4 blocks of numbers, between 0 and 255, and this is because every block is the decimal representation of 8 bits = 1 Byte

 Our address will be then:
 11011000.00111010.11001000.00000001

-So, if we have a set of IPS, for example, that go from 216.58.200.0 to 216.58.200.255, we need a way of representing this range, and perhaps you remember setting up some oldnetwork to play some LAN Quake you already identified that what I put is equivalent to:
+So, if we have a set of IPS, for example, that go from 216.58.200.0 to 216.58.200.255, we need a way of representing this range, and perhaps you remember setting up some old network to play some LAN Quake you already identified that what I put is equivalent to:

 IP4: 216.58.200.0
 SubnetMask: 255.255.255.0